What will I need for my job search?

-As a job seeker, a focus on your skills, or a skills-based résumé can give you the advantage that an employer can see right away what skills you have.
+As a job seeker, a skills-based résumé allows an employer to see right away what skills you have.
 Tourism employers look for the transferable and specific skills you will bring to the job.
-Many Canadians seek help for preparing their job application, so take advantage of the many resources available on the internet that will provide tips and strategies for writing your cover letter and résumé so that it will be noticed by an employer.
-For tips on how to reflect on your skills, see: Assessing Your Skills.
+Many Canadians seek help to prepare a job application, so take advantage of resources that provide tips and strategies for writing your cover letter and résumé so that they will be noticed by an employer.
+For tips on how to reflect on your skills, see Assessing Your Skills.

 The Government of Canada Résumé Builder allows you to save up to five professional looking résumés with a choice of layouts.
 It also gives you résumé writing tips, and sample résumés.
-See the website of the Service Canada Job Bank.
+See the Service Canada Job Bank.

 Preparing for a job interview

-If an employer thinks you might be suitable for a job at his/her company after reading your résumé or job application, you will be invited for an interview.
+If an employer thinks you might be suitable for a job, you will be invited for an interview.

 The Canadian Careers website also offers a comprehensive guide to helping you succeed at the interview process.
 Government Employment Resource Centres and immigrant serving organizations can also help you get ready for an interview: see the Canadian Careers Interview Guide for more information.

 Using social media to find a job